manuelavolpe/local-PTHA-docs/docs/steps/step5.md

 * simulations are launched (i.e. submitted to the queue)
 * post-processing is performed.

-It is worth noting that the simulations are organized in separate folders, one for each seismicity type and, inside that, one for each scenario.

 Depending on the HPC cluster, the simulations are grouped in packages made by as many simulations as GPUs on each computational node.
 In other words, each job is submitted on one single node and executes in parallel a number of simulations equal to the number of GPUs per node.
-Specifically, jobs made by 8 simulations are submitted on Mercalli@INGV (8 GPUs/node) and jobs made by 4 simulations are submitted on Leonardo@CINECA 84 (GPUs/node).
+Specifically, jobs made by 8 simulations are submitted on Mercalli@INGV (8 GPUs/node) and jobs made by 4 simulations are submitted on Leonardo@CINECA (4 GPUs/node).
 This choice represents a trade-off between an optimal usage of the computational resources and the control of the failures in case of node crashes.
 It is worth noting that each simulation will run in parallel on a single GPU, provided that computational nodes are available.

 ???+ Warning
     On Leonardo@CINECA a limit of 1000 simultaneous jobs per user is allowed.
 This means that if the total number of simulations overcomes 4000, then not all the simulations can be submitted in one shot and some manual operations are needed to execute them in multiple runs, for example by separating each seismicity type, provided that you have less than 4000 scenarios for each of them.
 The issue will be solved by allowing the use of more than one node per each job.

 For each simulation, the maximum tsunami wave amplitude at each point in the highest resolution grid is saved, which is then converted into flow-depth (i.e. the water height on land) through a post-processing operation, transparent to the user, performed within the same job.
 Additionally, the tsunami time series at the selected POIs are also saved for further use.

+It is worth noting that the simulations are organized in separate folders, one for each seismicity type and, inside that, one for each scenario.

 ???+ Tip
     It's a good practice to check at the end of this step if all the simulations succeeded, since some failures, due to node crashes or other technical issues, can always occur.
 One possible way to do that is to count the number of files `*_flowdepth.nc` in the simulation folders, which must be equal to the number of scenarios if one site (i.e. one grid nesting) is being considered, or in general equal to the number of scenarios $\times$ number of sites.